oracle-devrel/devo.tutorials/lol-article-2.md

 ## Modelling the Matchup Predictor

-To create our first predictor and to test out the different possibilities of our models, we will build a structure that allows us to predict *individual* lane matchup results.
-Considering the JSON structure present in last section, we will now create one of its many derivatives, with the following structure:
+To create our first predictor and to test out the different possibilities of our models, we'll build a structure that allows us to predict *individual* lane matchup results.
+Considering the JSON structure present in last section, we'll now create one of its many derivatives, with the following structure:

 ```json
 {